Askannz/msi-perkeyrgb/README.md

 * A PS/2 interface to send keypresses
 * a USB HID-compliant interface to receive RGB commands

-On my laptop, the USB interface has the vendor/product ID 0x1038:0x1122.
+On my laptop (GE63VR), the USB interface has the vendor/product ID 0x1038:0x1122.
 It should be the same for other models, but if it is not, you can specify it yourself with the `--id` option (see above).

 I used Wireshark to capture the USB traffic between the SteelSeries Engine on Windows and the keyboard.
 Then it was a matter of figuring out the protocol used.
 Due to a lack of time, I have only been able to reverse-engineer the "Steady" mode for each key.
 Feel free to improve on this work, I will review pull requests.